 I’m a member of the Gospel Music Association and the Society of Children’s Book Writers and Illustrators.
 I’ve been a member of the Wyoming Writer’s Inc. and Western Writers of America.

-I was awarded a Professional Development Grant by the Wyoming Arts Council in fall of this year, 2019.
+I was awarded a Professional Development Grant by the Wyoming Arts Council in fall of 2019.
 This enabled for me to afford and attend the Rocky Mountain Chapter’s SCBWI conference in Golden, Colo. in order to advance my career as an author.

 In 2016 I was awarded an Individual Professional Artist Development grant from the Wyoming Arts Council for my book, “K9 and Officer Heroes of the Laramie County Sheriff’s Department.”